zuhaibullahbaig/snapqr/README.md

 # SnapQR

-A Basic QR Code Generator made open source from chotuurl for all my fellow learners in CodingPandas....
+A Basic QR Code Generator from Project chotuurl for all my fellow learners in CodingPandas....

 --- Chotuurl as a whole was a big project still under development.
 The Qr Code Generator was just a tiny feature among all.
 Chotuurl Includes a Link-in-Generator, Advanced LInk Analytics for link tracking and so much more.